-- Symptomatic students or staff who test negative for COVID-19 shall remain home at 10 days from symptoms onset and at least 24 hours after resolution of fever (if any) and improvement in other symptoms.
-CDPH option to shorten Isolation and Quarantine guidance are available for both students and staff.
-See page 17 for more details. - Employees on LOA (Leave of Absence) will be required to submit medical release from their doctor or from a public health officer to LLAC's HR/LOA and Safety department.
-A negative COVID-19 test (performed at point of care) results may be accepted in lieu of a medical note.
+• Symptomatic students or staff who test negative for COVID-19 shall remain home at 10 days from symptoms onset and at least 24 hours after resolution of fever (if any) and improvement in other symptoms.
+CDPH option to shorten Isolation and Quarantine guidance to five days are available for both students and staff.

+• Employees on LOA (Leave of Absence) will be required to submit medical release from their doctor or from a public health officer to LLAC's HR/LOA and Safety department.
+A negative COVID-19 test results may be accepted in lieu of a medical note.